Sean Fitzgerald, PG, is a research geologist specializing in asbestos environmental studies.

 W.R.
 Grace & Co. established a trust fund to compensate people after facing lawsuits over its asbestos-containing products and contaminated Libby mine.
 Asbestos litigation forced the company to file for bankruptcy in 2001.
 Two trusts were formed in 2014 to settle asbestos claims.

 W.R.
-Grace has a long history of using asbestos in its products, including cement, plaster, fireproofing spray and surface materials.
+Grace has a long history with asbestos products, including cement, plaster, fireproofing spray and surface materials.
 W.R.
 Grace also mined vermiculite in Libby, Montana.
 The mines were contaminated with asbestos, which is the main cause of mesothelioma.

 The company bought the Zonolite Company in 1963 and ran a processing plant in Easthampton, Massachusetts from 1963 to 1992.
 After that, the site was rented to JPS Acquisition Elastomerics until 2000.
 W.R.
 Grace had to clean up the soil at the site since the vermiculite work had polluted it.
 In April 2001, the company filed for bankruptcy protection.